gpcmax/CNAND_nd064_C4_Observability_Starter_Files/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

     * Total memory usage in mb used during a month for each service.

-    * Total latency in ms used during a month for each service.
+    * Total network bandwith transmitted per service during a month.

     * Total number of errors per month.

-    * Total cpu usage per service
+    * Total cpu usage per service during a month of use.

 ## Final Dashboard
 *TODO*: Create a Dashboard containing graphs that capture all the metrics of your KPIs and adequately representing your SLIs and SLOs.
 Include a screenshot of the dashboard here, and write a text description of what graphs are represented in the dashboard.